-Q: What are the core requirements of the Timbits U7 Cross-Ice / Half-Ice Game Play Model?
+Q: What are the core requirements of the Timbits U7 Game Play Model?

-A: The Timbits U7 Cross-Ice / Half-Ice Game Play Model was designed to maximize the opportunity to engage all players in the game.
-The core elements for this model are using running time, changing on the fly, no offside, no icing, no face-offs after goals and penalties are called.
+The model was designed to maximize the opportunity to get all players into the game.
+The core elements are running time, continuous play on shift changes, no offside, icing or face-offs after goals, and penalties are called

 Q: How will player development be affected if there is no offside or icing called during game play?

-The Timbits U7 Game-Play Model is a 4 vs. 4 model (plus goaltenders) on cross-ice / half-ice.
-Learning offside and icing will come in time, but the primary focus on age-appropriate training and programming needs to be on skill development in the areas of skating, puck control, passing, receiving and shooting.
-Concepts like offside, icing, positional play and face-offs can be introduced at a later date when players move to the full-ice game-play model in the transition to U11 hockey.
+Learning offside and icing will come in time, but the primary focus on age-appropriate training and programming needs to be on skill development in skating, puck control, passing, receiving and shooting.
+Concepts like offside, icing, positional play and face-offs can be introduced at a later age when players move to the full-ice model in the transition to U11 hockey

-Q: Are Timbits U7 teams permitted to identify a full-time goaltender?
+Q: Are teams permitted to identify a full-time goaltender?

-The recommendation in the Timbits U7 Game-Play Model is that all players have an opportunity to play goal.
-All players should rotate through the goaltender position throughout the season (there is no requirement for the player to have full goaltending equipment).
+Timbits U7 hockey has no full-time goaltenders.
+All players have an opportunity to defend the goal without the requirement of goalie equipment.
+Players should rotate through the position throughout the season.
 The Hockey Canada Long-Term Player Development Model encourages a wide range of skill development at a young age, and focusing on a single position may limit the opportunity to practice skills in all areas.

-Q: Are Timbits U7 cross-ice / half-ice games required to be two 25-minute halves?
+Q: Are cross-ice games required to be two 25-minute halves?

-This is only a recommended timeframe for the game.
-The game time established for the Timbits U7 Game-Play Model is based on a 60-minute ice session.
-Ice sessions can be shorter or longer.
-If this is the case, adjust accordingly ensuring there is time for a short warm-up, two halves of play and a short break between the two halves to make any adjustments that need to take place.
+This is only a recommended timeframe.
+The game time established for the Timbits U7 Game Play Model is based on a 60-minute ice session, which can be shorter or longer.
+If this is the case, adjust the ice session accordingly, ensuring there is time for a short warm-up, two halves of play and a short break between the two halves to make any adjustments that need to take place.

-Q: Is the length of a shift in the Timbits U7 Half-Ice Game Play Model limited to 60 seconds?
+Q: Is the length of a shift limited to 60 seconds?

-The shift length is only a recommendation.
-Shifts may be up to 90 seconds or two minutes in length.
-This is at the discretion of the Hockey Canada member.
-However, it is important to reference the core requirements of the game to ensure the spirit of the game is maintained.
+The shift length of 60 seconds is a recommendation.
+Shifts may be up to a maximum of two minutes.
+This is at the discretion of the Member.
+It is important to reference the core requirements of the game to ensure the spirit of the game is maintained.